Brewers become first MLB team to clinch playoff spot this season

 This was supposed to be the season in which the Brewers took a step back.

-The Brewers entered Saturday ranked second in the majors in runs and ERA.
-That combination has Milwaukee poised to challenge for the best record in franchise history.
+Milwaukee entered Saturday ranked second in the majors in runs and ERA.
+That combination has the team poised to challenge for the best record in franchise history.
 The Brewers already set a club mark with a 14-game win streak this summer.

+“We knew that we could right the ship,” Yelich said.
+“We knew we had to do it quickly if we wanted to get to where we wanted to go.
+I think we believed in ourselves.
+It was a matter of going out and doing it.
+And once you get that momemntum, you get that formula and kind of find your identity as a team, it’s easier to kind of win because you just know how you do it.”

 Milwaukee’s top regular-season finish was 96-66 in 2011.
 The Brewers have made only one World Series apeparance, back when they were in the American League and lost to St. Louis in seven games in 1982.